MOST COMPREHENSIVE JAPANESE LANGUAGE SCHOOL IN CALIFORNIA / FOUNDED

 NO CLASSES will be held on LABOR

-DAY, during the THANKSGIVING,
+DAY, during the Thanksgiving Day week,

 Y. KOMORI, Instructor